AdrianScussel/AdrianScussel/README.md

 - 👋 Hi, I’m @AdrianScussel
 - 👀 I’m interested in new languages
-- 🌱 I’m currently learning Aluna and Java Script
+- 🌱 I’m currently learning Alura and Java Script
 - 💞️ I’m looking to collaborate on schedule
 - 📫 How to reach me adrian.scussel@escola.pr.gov.br